 Sicha—conversation—is essential to Jewish learning in community.
-The conversations during each year’s Shabbaton will begin to build a community with classic voices of Jewish tradition through a weekend of learning, song, and mountain air.
+The conversations during each year’s Shabbaton have begun to build a community with classic voices of Jewish tradition through a weekend of learning, song, art, and mountain air.
 Below are the annual Shabbaton themes and associated resources.

 2017 – DREAMS: Image and Imagination